Tools of Characterization

-Characters are often drinking in the play, and how well one knocks 'em back, is an indication of which side they fall on in the austerity vs. decadence game.
-Lepidus is weak, and needs to be carted off after drinking, whereas Antony is a heavy drinker, and can down them in sorrow and joy.
+Characters are often drinking in the play, and how well one knocks 'em back is an indication of which side they fall on in the austerity vs. decadence game.
+Lepidus is weak and needs to be carted off after drinking, whereas Antony is a heavy drinker and can down them in sorrow and joy.
 He calls for wine when he celebrates with Cleopatra, when he’s been defeated at battle, and even when he’s dying.
 Caesar, by contrast, is the first to cut himself off at Pompey’s banquet, going home before getting out of control.
 He’s never really drunk in the play, as he thinks it makes his mind foul, and he criticizes Antony for his heavy drinking.

 Antony represents a bridge between these two paths of reason and passion, or more accurately, he’s an emblem of the struggle between them.
 His passion keeps him in Egypt, while his reason calls him to the politics of Rome.
 Sometimes he is soldierly like a Roman, and sometimes decadent like an Egyptian.
 Where one falls on this continental divide is a big deal for figuring out what type of character one has.
 Antony, because he doesn’t clearly belong to either side, suffers a lot of self-doubt and judgment about whether he’s living his life well.
 It seems that it’s this uncertainty, or inability to honor both passion and reason, that ultimately defeats him.

 "Just kidding" is a really wonderful little device that Shakespeare uses to communicate to us just how flip Cleopatra often is.
-When she loses Antony in Act I, Scene iii, she tells Charmian to report back to her on whether Antony is well or not.
+When she loses track of Antony in Act I, Scene iii, she tells Charmian to report back to her on whether Antony is well or not.
 If he’s well, Charmian should report that Cleopatra is very ill (and implicitly needs his attention), and if he’s not so well, then Charmian should report Cleopatra is happy and dancing (meaning he should go pay attention to her, because she doesn’t care about him).
-This kind of constant back and forth characterizes much of Cleopatra’s speech, and is her way of gauging Antony’s feelings for her.
+This kind of constant back-and-forth characterizes much of Cleopatra’s speeches, and is her way of gauging Antony’s feelings for her.
 It is not insignificant because it precipitates one of the play’s climactic moments, when Antony chooses to kill himself.
 Cleopatra has her servant communicate to Antony that she’s killed herself, just to see how he’ll react.
 Great, except he reacts by killing himself.